Type conversion: Go

+This type assertions tell the system that i is of type T. If it isn't, it panics.

 Implicit casting using untagged unions

 Many programming languages support union types which can hold a value of multiple types.
 Untagged unions are provided in some languages with loose type-checking, such as C and PL/I, but also in the original Pascal.
 These can be used to interpret the bit pattern of one type as a value of another type.

 Security issues

 In hacking, typecasting is the misuse of type conversion to temporarily change a variable's data type from how it was originally defined.
 This provides opportunities for hackers since in type conversion after a variable is "typecast" to become a different data type, the compiler will treat that hacked variable as the new data type for that specific operation.